Cardiovascular engineering

 Living valves for growing bodies

 Bob Tranquillo’s laboratory develops biologically engineered “off-the-shelf” vascular grafts, heart valves, and vein valves.
-They’ve shown the material, produced by skin cells, has the capacity to grow, which may transform the way pediatric congenital heart defects are treated.
+His team has shown the material, produced by skin cells, has the capacity to grow, which may transform the way pediatric congenital heart defects are treated.

 Microphysiologic systems to study disease